TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 This event happens when the characters first arrive at the village.
 To the north of Grainsheaf farm, wolves begin to attack.
-Immediately, the Kendel Umelee of the farm will sound a horn.
+Immediately, the Kendel Umelee of the farm will sound a horn and then Toross will run to the village.

+> You hear a long horn blast to the north.
+A few seconds later you hear
+> a man shouting "the wolves are attacking our farm, they're getting my
+> husband."

 Four wolves are attacking the elves at the farm, aiming to attack the people and not any livestock or other animals.
 These wolves can't be